Regulation of Energy Efficiency in Private Sector Houses Working Group

 We also proposed that this standard should be increased, so that all properties would have an EPC rating of D by 31 March 2025.

-The consultation sought views on how a standard would work, how it would be enforced, and whether there are some situations where the owner would not be expected to bring the property up to standard.
-The Energy efficiency and condition standards in private rented housing consultation closed on 30 June 2017; we are currently analysing responses.
+The Energy efficiency and condition standards in private rented housing consultation sought views on how a standard would work, how it would be enforced, and whether there are some situations where the owner would not be expected to bring the property up to standard.
+The consultation closed on 30 June 2017.
+We appointed contractors to analyse the 198 responses and we published the analysis report on 14 November.

 Subject to the outcome of this consultation, Ministers will hold a second, shorter consultation on the proposed regulations allowing for a lead-in time to the start of any standard.